Selamatpagi321/Selamatpagi321/README.md

 - 👋 Hi, I’m @Selamatpagi321
 - 👀 I’m interested in roblox
 - 🌱 I’m currently learning hacking
-- 💞️ I’m looking to collaborate on mathematics
+- 💞️ I’m looking to collaborate on physics
 - 📫 How to reach me to script?
 - 😄 Pronouns: luckyboy
+- ⚡ Fun fact: i am a hacker
 -
-- ⚡ Fun fact: i am a little hacker

 <!---
 Selamatpagi321/Selamatpagi321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.